 NOTE: If you have a dependent that will come with you to the U.S. under an F2 Visa, you must email a copy of each of their passport information page.
 Dependents may only be the F1 student's wife/husband and children.
 Parents and siblings can NOT be the student's dependents.

 NOTE: A transcript is an official document from your school showing all of your classes and grades received.
 If you wish to submit foreign transcripts they must be accompanied by certified English translations.

 **Change of Status applicants inside the U.S.: Email all of the above documents and a copy of your current visa, and I-94 admission information page print out.

 NOTE: Make sure that your current visa qualifies to process your change of status in the U.S. before starting the application process.
 If you need assistance call our office to schedule an appointment with the immigration adviser and bring all of your current immigration documents to your appointment.

 (Deadlines for Transfer students inside the U.S. click here: http://www.lbcc.edu/international/transferring.cfm )

-Health and Insurance: All students are required to purchase the medical health insurance policy provided by the college after they arrive on campus.
+Medical Health Insurance: All students are required to purchase the group medical health insurance policy provided by the college after they arrive on campus.
 For additional information about this insurance policy, please visit: https://studentinsuranceusa.com

 Housing and Transportation: Students may select either local apartments or a homestay with an American host family.
 The cost of housing varies with the type and location, and ranges from economical to luxurious.
 For more information, refer to the Site Navigation left column in the Housing section under Services.